intelsdi-x/swan/CONTRIBUTING.md

 ### What is an RFC?

 The Swan maintainers use RFCs, loosely based off the [EITF practice](https://www.ietf.org/rfc.html), to discuss proposed architectural and organizational improvements to the project.
 While most RFCs will originate from the maintainers, we welcome all users suggesting improvements through the RFC process.
-If you're not sure if you need to open one, you can always [discuss your idea on Slack](http://example.com) beforehand.
+If you're not sure if you need to open one, you can always open a GitHub issue to discuss it.

 ## Contributing Code